FATac/fatac.github.com/source/visualization.rst

     HTTP Method: GET
     Returns: JSON data or "error"

-Template processing result of a Person (with template defined at Configuration Step ) would be as follows:
+Template processing result of a Person (with template defined at Configuration 5) would be as follows:

 ::